wulechuan/javascript-wulechuan-impart-features-to-object/README.md

 # Random thoughts on API:

 A profile can itself be named 'default', thus it will be taken by default.
-Any profile **might** but not must provide two objects, named:
+Any profile **might** but is not forced to provide two objects, named:

-	'renamingRules'
+	'attributesAliasesToAdd'

 and

 	'attributesToAddToGranteeDirectly'

 .

+A profile object **might** also contain a property named

+	'propertyNameForTheObjectItself'

-A valid renamingRules object **might** but not must contain an attribute named '__theObjectItself__', value of whom is to decide the new name of the instance to impart.
+, value of whom is to decide the new name of the instance to impart.
-If the '__theObjectItself__' is absent, or if even the entire 'renamingRules' object is absent, Then the name of the profile is taken to be the name of the instance to impart.
+If the 'propertyNameForTheObjectItself' is absent, then the name of the profile is taken instead.

-For example, the minimum definition of the 'force2D' profile for the 'Vector2D' class should look like this:
+For example, the minimum definition of the 'force2D' profile for the 'Vector2D' class looks like this:

 	Vector2D.wulechuanImpartationProfiles = {
 		force2D: {} // All instances will by default be named 'force2D'.
 	};

-The 'attributesToAddToGranteeDirectly' is optional.
 Take another example for this:

 	Vector2D.wulechuanImpartationProfiles = {
 		velocity2D: {
-			renamingRules: {
-				__theObjectItself__: 'velocity' // All instances will by default be named 'velocity', instead of 'velocity2D'.
+			propertyNameForTheObjectItself: 'v' // All instances will by default be named 'v', instead of 'velocity2D'.
+			attributesAliasesToAdd: {
 				speed: 'rapidness' // A new attribute named 'rapidness' will be added to the intance.
 While the 'speed' is still available, because we only add attributes with new names, never delete existing ones.
 			}
 		}
+	};

+The 'attributesToAddToGranteeDirectly' property of a profile is optional.
+When present, it looks like this:

+	Vector2D.wulechuanImpartationProfiles = {
+		velocity2D: {
+			propertyNameForTheObjectItself: 'v',
+			attributesToAddToGranteeDirectly: {
+				speed: '', // added with the name 'speed', so the name can be omitted, an empty string is used instead
+				x: 'speedX',
+				y: 'speedY'
 			}
+		}
+	};